MS Dhoni looks at bigger picture from series against West Indies

-Dhoni hints at a few experiments in the series against WI starting today before the crucial tour of Australia in December
+Indian skipper Mahendra Singh Dhoni hints at a few experiments in the series against West Indies starting today before they go on a crucial tour of Australia in December

 Kochi: The series against West Indies will be India’s only chance to iron out any flaws before embarking on the tough tour of Australia and skipper Mahendra Singh yesterday hinted that the hosts will try out a few things in the home rubber against the Caribbeans starting here today.

 The Indian team warms up during a practice session ahead of the first ODI against West Indies in Kochi yesterday.
 Pic/PTI.

 The West Indies are presently touring India for five ODIs, three Tests and one-off Twenty20 International.

 On the eve of the first ODI at the Nehru Stadium, Dhoni, however, made it clear that although he will look to experiment with a few things, winning the series is of paramount importance for India.

 ‘Important to start well’